BenBamboozled/myFoodBook/README.md

 ## Instructions

-1. if you do not have python installed, download and install for your computer make sure to add python to PATH im using version 3.7 but newer versions should work fine
+1. If you do not have Python installed, download and install for your computer make sure to add python to PATH, Python 3.7 and newer versions should work fine.
-2. After python is installed you need to install dependencies requirements.
-You can do that with this command in cmd or terminal\
+2. Now open the project directory provided, with command prompt or terminal using the cd command.
+Once in the project directory you need to install needed dependencies, with one of the two commands below:
+   `pip install -r requirements.txt` or
-   `pip install django django-crispy-forms django-taggit django-autocomplete-light Pillow` or
+   `pip install django django-crispy-forms django-taggit django-autocomplete-light Pillow PyMySQL django-storages google-cloud-storage`
-   `pip install -r requirements.txt`
-3. Now clone or download the source code from github
-4. Navigate to the folder in cmd or terminal.
-I open the folder in VS Studio code to make it easy but you can do in regualar terminal by using cd command.
-5. once your in the project folder type this command\
+3. If everything is installed correctly, from inside the main project directory in cmd you can run this command:
    `python manage.py runserver`
-6. If everything worked correctly you should be able to open a web browser and navigate to [http://localhost:8000](http://localhost:8000) where the web app should display
+4. If everything worked correctly you should be able to open a web browser and navigate to [http://localhost:8000](http://localhost:8000) where the web app should display.
+5. To end the session just hit ctrl-C in your cmd and the server will stop.

 The main app directory is in the foodBookApp it has models.py for database, views.py for different views, urls.py for url patterns, in the templates folder there are component templates for each page, the templates inherit from base.html which helps from having to reuse same code.